-Driving a car fills you up with a sense of excitement and freedom.
+Driving a car makes you feel free and excited.
 With the right driving skills, you can visit places and explore the unexplored parts of the down.
 Learning how to drive is not a daunting task, after all.
 You need to learn the controls correctly and use them when the time comes.
 Your presence of mind, essential functions of the car, and understanding the traffic rules are the basic things you need to drive a vehicle effortlessly.

 However, there are some things that your driving instructor won't teach you.
 Whether it's the placement of the mirrors or the use of high beams, we are here to enlighten you with a few essential skills that your driving instructor won't.
 Use these tips to avoid dangerous situations, and become a confident driver.

-When making a left turn, don't turn the wheels beforehand
+When making a turn, don't turn the wheels beforehand

 Don't let low speed deceive you